jbrown215/ArmA-scripts/README.md

 # ArmA Scripts

-These are custom scripts used by the 8th Cavalry Regiment milsim group.
+These are custom scripts used by the Alpha company of 3rd battalion, 75th Rangers Regiment.

 ## Scripts
 ### customArsenal